AdamBoley/Project-Beergate/README.md

 #### CommentForm

 The CommentForm class is quite simple - it sets that the only field to be displayed is the content field, which is made into a Rich Text Editor by way of the SummernoteWidget.
-The label is also modified to 'Your comment'
+The label is also modified to 'Your comment'.

 #### UserReviewForm